4. Did Jesus Have Free Will To Sin As Do All Humans?

-If Jesus was “totally” God it would be impossible for God to sin because God has no one to whom he must obey, Jesus would have never “truly” overcame the world as our example of being sinless flesh by surrendered will to another.
+If Jesus was “totally” God it would be impossible for God to sin because God has no one to whom he must obey, Jesus would have never “truly” overcome the world as our example of being sinless flesh by surrendering his will to another.

 God’s Spirit (divinity) indwelling the human body of Jesus (humanity) demonstrated two different types of spirits in one body; (the will/spirit of man (Jesus) surrendered to the will/Spirit of God.
 This is why Jesus said the words he spoke were not his, but that of his Father [God] (John 12:49-50; John 14:24).